EZ-Robotics/EZ-Template/ez-template-docs/docs/turn_movements.md

 ### pid_turn_relative_set()
-Sets the drive to turn using PID.
-Target is relative here, the robot will add the target to your current angle.
+Sets the robot to turn using PID relative to the current heading.

-`p_target` is an okapi angle unit.
+`p_target` target value in okapi angle units
-`speed` is 0 to 127.
+`speed` 0 to 127, max speed during motion
-`behavior` the default behavior for turns.
-This can be `ez::shortest`, `ez::longest`, `ez::cw`, `ez::ccw`, or `ez::raw`.
+`behavior` changes what direction the robot will turn.  can be left, right, shortest, longest, raw
 <Tabs
   groupId="pid_tu09aarn_rel_set_okapi"
   defaultValue="proto"